-A type of fiduciary relationship whereby legal title to funds and/or properties of the Trustor is transferred to LANDBANK TBG, subject to an equitable obligation to administer, hold, and manage such funds and/or properties for the use, benefit, or advantage of the trustor or other designated beneficiaries.
+A type of fiduciary relationship whereby legal title to funds and/or properties of the Trustor is transferred to LANDBANK Trust Banking Group (TBG), subject to an equitable obligation to administer, hold, and manage such funds and/or properties for the use, benefit, or advantage of the trustor or other designated beneficiaries.

-• Unit Investment Trust Fund (UITF)
+Unit Investment Trust Fund (UITF)

-UITFs are open-ended pooled trust funds that are invested collectively in a diversified portfolio approved by the BSP.
+UITFs are open-ended pooled trust funds that are invested collectively in a diversified portfolio approved by the Bangko Sentral ng Pilipinas (BSP).
 UITFs offer a simple, more convenient, and less time-consuming method of investing in a diversified portfolio.
 It is an affordable and the best investment vehicle to participate in the financial markets.